 - Reason is the application of “pure logic,” empirical evidence, experiment, and skepticism to find truths, facts, and theories (AKA “critical thinking”).

 - Enlightenment is simply the natural conclusions to which reason leads.

-Enlightenment, in these terms, the “ends” of using logic and reason to shed light on that which we would not otherwise know.
+Enlightenment, in then in this respect, is the “ends” of using logic and reason to shed light on that which we would not otherwise know.
 The change between not knowing and knowing.
+See the Cave metaphor.

 We present a system of “logical, epistemological, and ontological categories of being and knowledge” (categories to place all empirical and rational concepts into).